Phil Farrand: As a novelist

 Farrand's initial attempts to publish through a small publisher in August 2003 were not fruitful, and he ultimately decided to self-publish through on-demand publisher Xlibris.
 His novel The Son, the Wind and the Reign was published in 2004.
 It depicts a world in which Jesus Christ and his followers have returned to Earth to rule with an iron rod for a thousand years.
 Twenty years into the new rule, a resistance fighter named Avery Foster decides to confront the new rulers, including Judge Thomas Stone, whose brutal interpretations of the new law have oppressed anyone daring to rebel.
 Farrand wrote the novel in part to explore the question of how one can distinguish between the divine and extraterrestrials, and added a topic to Nitcentral for discussion of the novel.

 In 2007, Farrand published Grumpy Old Prophets: A Christmas Fable for Adults.
 He also began a new Internet provider venture called Zarks, providing high-speed Internet access to the rural areas in and around Greene County, Missouri.

 Personal life

-Farrand lives with his wife Lynette and his daughter Elizabeth in Springfield, Missouri.
+Farrand lives with his wife Lynette in Springfield, Missouri.